Taylor Fritz Becomes First American Man To Reach US Open Final Since 2006, Set to Face World No. 1 Jannik Sinner

 Taylor Fritz

-Born in California, Fritz comes from a tennis family.
-His mother, Kathy May Fritz, was a former WTA player who reached a career-high ranking of No. 10 in 1977, while his father, Guy Fritz, was a tennis coach.
+Born in California, Fritz hails from a tennis family.
+His mother, Kathy May Fritz, was a former WTA player who reached a career-high ranking of No. 10 in 1977.
+His father, Guy Fritz, was a tennis coach, adding to the deep tennis roots that shaped his journey.

 Share: